SIPupstreamDesign/ChOWDER/UserGuide/en/UserGuide.md

 ### Password Setup

-You can change controller’s or ElectronDisplay’s password in Password Setup The previous password will be required only for changing the Administrator’s password.
+You can change controller’s password in Password Setup The previous password will be required only for changing the Administrator’s password.

 <img src="image/management6.png" alt="パスワードの設定" width="585" />